 This fondue set also comes with a glass insert (to use when making cheese or chocolate/dessert fondue).
 This glass insert can be used in the microwave (to melt your cheese a little faster and save fondue fuel) and can also be put in the freezer.
 Nothing should stick to this glass insert and all parts go in the dishwasher, so it should make the cleaning process easier!

-This fondue set also comes with a gel burner that will require gel refills like the Trudeau gelled fuel fondue capsules (shown on the right).
+This fondue set also comes with a gel burner that will require gel refills like the gelled fuel fondue capsules shown on the right.

-Gel fuel can also be purchased in bottles like the Trudeau fondue fuel gel in a hardware store, grocery store (look for it near the BBQ equipment), or any kitchen store.
+Gel fuel can also be purchased in bottles like the Swissmar fondue fuel gel in a hardware store, grocery store (look for it near the BBQ equipment), or any kitchen store.